Mroussell/mjr_website/README.md

 # License

-This site is licensed The MIT License (MIT).
+This site is licensed via The MIT License (MIT).